obiwang/obiwang.github.io/source/_posts/Core Animation Timing in Depth.md

 t = (t_p - beginTime) \times speed + \mathit{timeOffset} \mspace{20mu} (1)
 \end{equation}

 There are two kinds of local time, `active local time` and `basic local time`.
 Apple just refer the name without further description.
 But, for now, you can just forget about basic local time, and consider the active local time is the local time.
+In the following paragraphs, *local time* is refering to the `active local time` at most time.

 ### Speed
 > Specifies how time is mapped to receiver’s time space from the parent time space.

-Let's look back at equation `(1)`.
+Let's look at equation `(1)`.
 It is a linear function whose slope is the `speed`.
 When beginTime is 0:
 $$ t = t_p \times speed + \mathit{timeOffset} $$

-When $t_p$ is 0, t should be timeOffset.
+When $t_p$ is 0, t should be equal to timeOffset.
 The function graph is illustrated below.

 ![Figure 1, beginTime is 0](/images/graph1.svg)